xxxxyyyy80008/xxxxyyyy80008.github.io/docs/regime-analysis/time-series/markov-switching.md

 permalink: /docs/regime-analysis/time-series/markov-switching
 ---

-# Markov-Switching Regime Detection (S&P 500) — Statsmodels `MarkovRegression`
+# Markov-Switching Regime Detection

-This project fits **Markov-switching dynamic regression** models to detect **latent regimes** in a market-derived target series.
-We compare multiple specifications (different number of regimes, lag features, switching variance), select the best model by **BIC**, and analyze regime persistence, transition dynamics, and regime-conditional behavior.
+This project fits **Markov-switching dynamic regression** (Statsmodels `MarkovRegression`) models to detect **latent regimes** in a market-derived target series (S&P 500).

+Multiple specifications (different number of regimes, lag features, switching variance) are compared, and the best model is selected by **BIC**.

+Regime persistence, transition dynamics, and regime-conditional behavior are analyzed.

 ---